CharlesRethman/users-tasks-manager/README.md

 # Users Tasks Manager

-API to manage users and users' tasks, including a scheduler
+API to manage users and users' tasks, including a scheduler.

+> A small detail: I have added `./node_modules/.bin` to my `PATH` variable so that I can install node applications locally and still run them from the command line if I am in an application root directory.
+If, for example, Typescript or Gulp are installed globally, the application should work but parameters on the `tsconfig.json` and `gulpfile.js` may need changing.

 ## How the Project was Constructed